Managing third-party assets

 7. View asset and record data

 In Results, data imported using Workflow robots is saved in the Risk Management Reporting collection.
 If you navigate to that collection, you can find the results tables that match the names of the robots you used and view the most recently imported data.
-For more information, see Working with data in Results.
+For more information, see Overview of Results.

 (Optional) Reassess the third-party